Charles Richard Crane: Biography and diplomatic activity

 Crane was appointed United States Ambassador to China by President Wilson and served from March 22, 1920, to July 2, 1921.

 In 1925 Crane founded the New York-based Institute of Current World Affairs.
 The institute employed field representatives in Mexico, Jerusalem, and occasionally Moscow.
 These representatives compiled regular reports on developments in their regions, and shared their expertise during ICWA-sponsored lecture tours of major US universities.
 The reports were also made available to the US State Department.

 In 1931, Crane helped finance the first explorations for oil in Saudi Arabia and Yemen.
 He was instrumental in gaining the American oil concession there.

 He was also a member of the famous Jekyll Island Club (aka The Millionaires Club) on Jekyll Island, Georgia.

 His son, Richard Teller Crane II, was a diplomat.

+In 1929 Charles R. Crane was appointed by President Coolidge on the recommendation of Gutzon Borglum to the Mount Rushmore National Memorial Commission.

 Harvard/Danilov Bells

-In the wake of the Bolshevik revolution in Russia, Crane was instrumental in rescuing from destruction some of the most important Russian bells, from the Danilov monastery.
+In the wake of the Bolshevik revolution in Russia, Crane was instrumental in rescuing from destruction some of the most important Russian bells, from the Danilov Monastery.
 When the Communists closed the monastery in 1929, the Danilov bell set was saved from Communist melting by Crane's purchase of the bells.
 The largest of the bells, Bolshoi (or The Big One - called The Mother Earth Bell at Harvard), weighs 13 tons and has a 700-pound clapper.
 The smallest weighs just 22 pounds.
 Crane donated the bells to Harvard University and they were installed in the main tower of Harvard's Lowell House and at Harvard Business School's Baker Library, where they safely remained for over 70 years.
-Beginning in the 1980s, with openness under Gorbachev, there were calls to return the bells, and after numerous meetings over the years, the bells were returned to the Russian Orthodox Church and the Danilov monastery in 2008.
+Beginning in the 1980s, with openness under Gorbachev, there were calls to return the bells, and after numerous meetings over the years, the bells were returned to the Russian Orthodox Church and Danilov Monastery in 2008.

-Allegations of Anti-Semitism
+Allegations of antisemitism

 When Franklin Roosevelt appointed William E. Dodd American ambassador to Germany in 1933, Crane wrote Dodd a letter of congratulation that told him:

 According to Larson, at a dinner, Ambassador Dodd heard Crane express admiration for Hitler and learned that Crane also had no objection to how the Nazis were treating Germany's Jews, telling Dodd: "Let Hitler have his way."

-In his biography of Crane, Norman E. Saul notes that he maintained relationships with prominent Jews such as Louis Brandeis and Lillian Wald and suggests that his “vague but open” anti-Semitism was not uncommon among Anglo-Saxons of his time.
+In his biography of Crane, Norman E. Saul notes that he maintained relationships with prominent Jews such as Louis Brandeis and Lillian Wald and suggests that his “vague but open” antisemitism was not uncommon among Anglo-Saxons of his time.
 Saul notes that his admiration of Hitler left, in retrospect, the most damaging legacy to his reputation.

-Legacy
+Death and legacy

+On February 15, 1939, Crane died of influenza in his Winter home in Palm Springs, California.

 On April 24, 2006, Crane's art collection was sold at Christie's auction house.